bip3r/Flipper-Zero-Animations/README.md

 # Flipper-Zero-Animations
 My custom made Flipper Zero Animation.

-My plan is to publish a new animation at least every week.

 In short:
 PNGs folder - contains animation frames in .PNG format to view them (animated previews below)